Search by Keyword

 George Harrison may have pricked our conscious to help those in Bangladesh, and John Lennon may have promoted the use of creative affirmations to bring about an imagined world of “living life in peace,” but first it was Paul, as expressed in his final thought in “Eleanor Rigby,” namely, “all the lonely people, where do they all belong,” that tugged at our heart in a way that created in us a desire to give attention to the depressed souls that surround us right in our own community.
 That seems to me like a good place to start.

 August 8th, 1966 was the official release of “Eleanor Rigby” in the US in two forms – as a single and on an album.
-In Britain, this song and “Yellow Submarine” were paired together and was promoted as yet another double A-side, following the pattern set by the “We Can Work It Out/Day Tripper” single the previous December.
+In Britain, this song and “Yellow Submarine” were paired together and promoted as yet another double A-side, following the pattern set by the “We Can Work It Out / Day Tripper” single the previous December.
 Capitol followed suit in America by issuing both songs on the same disc with encouragement to radio stations to play both sides.
-However, because of procedures practiced by the US charts at the time, Billboard tabulated “Yellow Submarine” as the bigger hit (peaking at #2) with “Eleanor Rigby” the lesser hit (peaking at #11).
-Although this was nothing to sneeze at, the success was somewhat hindered because of the ban placed by dozens of American radio stations due to John’s “We’re more popular than Jesus” comment to the press.
+However, because of procedures practiced by the US charts at the time, the Billboard Hot 100 tabulated “Yellow Submarine” as the bigger hit (peaking at #2) with “Eleanor Rigby” the lesser hit (peaking at #11).
+Although this was nothing to sneeze at, success was somewhat hindered because of the ban placed by dozens of American radio stations due to John’s “We’re more popular than Jesus” comment to the press.

 Sometime in 1967, Capitol released Beatles music on another brand new but short-lived format called "Playtapes."
-These tape cartidges did not have the capability to include entire albums, so two truncated four-song versions of "Revolver" were released in this portable format, "Eleanor Rigby" being on one of these, although it was mistakenly listed as "All The Lonely People."
-These "Playtapes" are highly collectable today.
+These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "Revolver" were released in this portable format, "Eleanor Rigby" being on one of these, although it was mistakenly listed as "All The Lonely People."
+These "Playtapes" are highly collectable today

 The first official Beatles compilation album appeared on April 2nd, 1973, this being “The Beatles/1962-1966” (aka “The Red Album”).
 Surprisingly, only two songs from “Revolver” made it onto this double album, compared to six from the British “Rubber Soul” album.
 Both sides of the “Revolver” single from 1966 were the obvious choices.
-Peaking at only #3 on the Billboard charts was a blow that was easily softened by the fact that it’s’ companion album “The Beatles/1967-1970” was at #1 at the same time.
-This set was released on compact disc on September 20th, 1993 and then its re-mastered version came out on October 19th, 2010.
+Peaking at only #3 on the Billboard album chart was a blow that was easily softened by the fact that its companion album “The Beatles/1967-1970” was at #1 at the same time.
+This set was released on compact disc on September 20th, 1993 and then its remastered version came out on October 19th, 2010.

 In February of 1994, Capitol re-issued the single in their Cema series “For Jukeboxes Only” on yellow vinyl, not surprising due to “Yellow Submarine” being considered by most in the US as the a-side of the single.
 This single is quite rare today and is becoming even more so as time marches on.

-On March 18th, 1996, the highly anticipated “Anthology 2” set was released which featured the completely instrumental version of “Eleanor Rigby” created especially by George Martin.
-As it predecessor “Anthology 1,” it also topped the Billboard album charts.
+On March 18th, 1996, the highly anticipated “Anthology 2” set was released, which featured the completely instrumental version of “Eleanor Rigby” created especially by George Martin.
+Like its predecessor “Anthology 1,” it also topped the Billboard album charts.

 September 13th, 1999 was the release date of “Yellow Submarine Songtrack,” which was put together as a companion piece to the recently re-released video/DVD of the movie.
 While “Eleanor Rigby” did not appear on the original “Yellow Submarine” soundtrack released in 1969, it had a prominent role in the film which earned it a spot on this new release.
-A newly mixed and re-mastered version of the song makes it sound more vibrant than ever.
-Sadly, this version did not make it onto the newly re-mastered releases of 2009, keeping instead to the official mix of the song from 1966.
+A newly mixed and remastered version of the song makes it sound more vibrant than ever.
+Sadly, this version did not make it onto the newly remastered releases of 2009, keeping instead to the official mix of the song from 1966.
 The album peaked at #15 on the Billboard album chart.
+The new 1999 mix of "Eleanor Rigby," however, was also included on the promotional sampler of the "Yellow Submarine Songtrack" album, which was released simultaneously.

 Being that the song was considered part of a double a-side single in Britain, it was included on the highly successful single CD “Beatles 1,” which was released on November 13th, 2000.
-With eight weeks at the top of the Billboard charts and over 10 million copies sold, it ranks as the biggest selling Beatles album of all time in the US.
-A re-mastered version of this album was released in 2011 and a newly mixed version was released on November 6th, 2015.
+With eight weeks at the top of the Billboard charts and over 11 million copies sold, it ranks as the biggest selling Beatles album of all time in the US, not to mention selling over 31 million copies worldwide as of 2017.
+A remastered version of this album was released in September of 2011 and a newly remixed version was released on November 6th, 2015.

 On November 20th, 2006, the Cirque du Soleil production soundtrack “Love” was released to critical acclaim.
 The newly created mix, part instrumental/part vocal, of “Eleanor Rigby” featured prominently on the album which peaked at #4 on the Billboard album chart.